 What is a HACCP decision tree?

-Where businesses don't have to use a decision tree when putting together their critical control points, it can be an incredibly useful tool to have in your arsenal.
+There is no rule that businesses have to use a decision tree when putting together their critical control points, but it can be an incredibly useful tool to have in your arsenal.

 - Are adequate actions for hazard controls in place?